 When you are able to manage stress in a positive way, this can open you up to new opportunities outside of your comfort zone.
 It can also be the catalyst you need to change and empower you to come up with solutions and challenges so that you can grow and move forward in your life.

-- “What is it the goal I want to achieve?’
+- What is the goal I want to achieve?

-- ” What are the benefits I expect from achieving this goal?”
+- What are the benefits I expect from achieving this goal?

-Spend some time getting to know you, your personality, your strengths, things you don’t like doing and things you do like doing.
-The objective of this exercise is to become more self-aware so that you can quickly identify what things in life stress you out, and how you can manage these activities so that they don’t have such a negative impact on your life.
+Spend some time getting to know you, your personality, your strengths, things you don’t like doing, and things you do like doing.
+The objective of this exercise is to become more self-aware so that you can quickly identify what things in life stress you out and how you can manage these activities so that they don’t have such a negative impact on your life.

 When you know who you are and what is important to you, you will take action to manage the negative activities that are not serving you well.

-The more self aware you are, the more accepting you are of what your strengths are and what you are not so good at.
+The more self-aware you are, the more accepting you are of your strengths and what you are not so good at.

 3. Exercise Regularly